arpanp1986/interviewTest/README.md

 * Clone the repository

-* Run command `bundle install` to install all the Gems.
+* Run command `bundle install` to install all the Gems

-* Run all the unit tests before testing the endpoints manually by running `bundle exec rspec`.
+* Run all the unit tests before testing the endpoints manually by running `bundle exec rspec`

 * Run command `bundle exec rails s` to start server on localhost:3000